ovh/docs/pages/platform/kubernetes-k8s/installing-artifactory/guide.en-gb.md

 >
 > Do not forget to change the default password!

-And that's it, you can start using your Jfrog Artifactory instance:
+And that's it, you can start using your JFrog Artifactory instance:

 ![Artifactory welcome page](images/artifactory-welcome-page.png){.thumbnail}